Here is our guide to British beetle species, including where to see and how to identify.

 With over 4,000 species in the British Isles, mostly very small, beetles are often portrayed as being a ‘difficult’ group, the preserve of experts, but many are large and brightly coloured and easy to identify in the field.
+Around 40% of the UK’s insects species are beetles.

 Many British beetles, such as this rose chafer, are brightly coloured ©Getty